mayb9210/Distasteful/README.md

 # Distasteful
- "Hi-Ya!" - A chess-like board game called
+ "Hi-Ya!" - A chess-like board game

 Objective:
-Take the opponent's King
+Attack the opponent's King

 Rules:
 Units take opponent units by moving in front of them